Franco-Ottoman alliance: Alliance of Francis I and Suleiman

 I who am the Sultan of Sultans, the sovereign of sovereigns, the dispenser of crowns to the monarchs on the face of the earth, the shadow of the God on Earth, the Sultan and sovereign lord of the Mediterranean Sea and of the Black Sea, of Rumelia and of Anatolia, of Karamania, of the land of Romans, of Dhulkadria, of Diyarbakir, of Kurdistan, of Azerbaijan, of Persia, of Damascus, of Aleppo, of Cairo, of Mecca, of Medina, of Jerusalem, of all Arabia, of Yemen and of many other lands which my noble fore-fathers and my glorious ancestors (may God light up their tombs!) conquered by the force of their arms and which my August Majesty has made subject to my flamboyant sword and my victorious blade, I, Sultan Suleiman Khan, son of Sultan Selim Khan, son of Sultan Bayezid Khan: To thee who art Francesco, king of the province of France ...
 You have sent to my Porte, refuge of sovereigns, a letter by the hand of your faithful servant Frangipani, and you have furthermore entrusted to him miscellaneous verbal communications.
 You have informed me that the enemy has overrun your country and that you are at present in prison and a captive, and you have asked aid and succors for your deliverance.
 All this your saying having been set forth at the foot of my throne, which controls the world.
 Your situation has gained my imperial understanding in every detail, and I have considered all of it.
 There is nothing astonishing in emperors being defeated and made captive.
 Take courage then, and be not dismayed.
 Our glorious predecessors and our illustrious ancestors (may God light up their tombs!) have never ceased to make war to repel the foe and conquer his lands.
 We ourselves have followed in their footsteps, and have at all times conquered provinces and citadels of great strength and difficult of approach.
 Night and day our horse is saddled and our saber is girt.
 May the God on High promote righteousness!
 May whatsoever he will be accomplished!
 For the rest, question your ambassador and be informed.
 Know that it will be as said.

 — Answer from Suleiman the Magnificent to Francis I of France, February 1526.

 The plea of the French king nicely corresponded to the ambitions of Suleiman in Europe, and gave him an incentive to attack Hungary in 1526, leading to the Battle of Mohács.
 The Ottomans were also greatly attracted by the prestige of being in alliance with such a country as France, which would give them better legitimacy in their European dominions.

-Meanwhile, Charles V was manoeuvring to form a Habsburg-Persian alliance with Persia, so that the Ottoman Empire would be attacked on its rear.
+Meanwhile, Charles V was manoeuvring to form an alliance with Persia, so that the Ottoman Empire would be attacked on its rear.
 Envoys were sent to Shah Tahmasp I in 1525, and again in 1529, pleading for an attack on the Ottoman Empire.